Sam Noble Oklahoma Museum of Natural History: Hall of World Cultures

-The Merkel Family Foundation Gallery of World Cultures features objects and artifacts of traditional art and material culture from around the world, chosen from the museum’s diverse ethnology collection.
+The Merkel Family Foundation Gallery of World Cultures features objects and artifacts of traditional art and material culture from around the world, chosen from the museum's diverse ethnology collection.
 The gallery also includes a large section of mosaic found in Antioch (modern Turkey) and dating to around 100 CE.

 Hall of Natural Wonders

 The Noble Drilling Corporation Hall of Natural Wonders highlights the biodiversity found across Oklahoma.
 Immersion-style dioramas aim to surround visitors with both the sights and sounds of unique biomes and environments native to the state.
 From the Ozark highlands, limestone caves, mixed grass prairies, to the Black Mesa, the habitats of Oklahoma all come together in some of the most recent and interactive additions to the Sam Noble Museum.

-Collections and Research

-Vertebrate Paleontology

-The Sam Noble Museum vertebrate paleontology collection is a major international research resource and constitutes one of the most important records of vertebrate history and evolution in the southern plains.
-With over 80,500 catalogued specimens, all geological time periods in which vertebrates occur are represented.
-The nucleus of the collection was made under the Works Projects Administration in the late 1930s and early 1940s, led by the museum’s first director, J. Willis Stovall (1891–1953).
-The collection has roughly tripled in size since the late 1980s, and the numbers of type and figured specimens have increased accordingly.
-Growth continues as the museum maintains an active collecting program.
-Spanning more than 300 million years geologic time, the collection is notably strong in Early Permian tetrapods, Jurassic dinosaurs, Miocene-Pliocene mammals of Oklahoma, as well as vertebrate faunas from the Cretaceous of the Western Interior.
-Noteworthy individual fossils or assemblages include diverse and well-represented fauna from Early Permian fissure fills, a collection of baby sauropod bones from the Morrison Formation, large samples of Miocene horse species, a large and diverse collection of Cretaceous microvertebrates (such as mammals and lizards) from the western United States, and some relatively complete or unique specimens of Cretaceous dinosaurs (such as Tenontosaurus and Pentaceratops).
-The collection holds a total of 118 holotype specimens, 61 paratypes, and almost 1,500 figured specimens.
-Notable curators include J. Willis Stovall, David B. Kitts, and Richard L. Cifelli.